-We source pieces from all over Australia and Europe - particularly France and Italy - with an eye for quality building materials and skilled craftsmanship.
-Search through rustic, country and European style pieces, keeping a lookout for our stunning industrial pieces that had a previous life and have been reinvented for today’s living.
-After all, a beautiful home should be lived in and enjoyed, not just be there for show.
+We source pieces from all over Australia and Europe - particularly France and Eastern Europe - with an eye for quality , aged patinas and skilled craftsmanship.
+Search through rustic, country and European style treasures, keeping a lookout for our stunning industrial pieces that have had a previous life and have been reinvented for today’s living.
+After all, a beautiful home should be lived in and enjoyed, not just for showpiece.

 Objects of Interest is the result of Cynthia Pohio’s passion for sourcing wonderfully unique pieces and finding homes for them with people who appreciate their beauty.
 Growing up in Tasmania where antiques and beautiful old buildings were abundant, she found a love of collecting and restoring antiques from a young age.